akshitac21/DSA/README.md

     (ii)Linked List
     (iii) Stacks and Queues

-Some important Suggestion from Nishant Chahar > Start giving contests and learn the new concepts that come along the way.
+Start giving contests and learn the new concepts that come along the way.
 You might not do well in the first few but it’s okay!
 Just keep learning and keep growing.

 Day 31 to 45 : Learn about more and a little more complex data structures and algorithms ->